Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/write-conditional-auth-scripts.md

 ### 5. Use an inbuilt function check group membership

 Now check whether user is a member of any of the group `admin` or `manager`.
-We have this utility function <a href="../conditional-auth-js-api-reference/#ismemberofanyofgroups-user-groups" target="_blank">isMemberOfAnyOfGroups(user, groups)</a> to check whether the user is a member of any of the groups in the list.
+We have this utility function <a href="../conditional-auth-js-api-reference/#ismemberofanyofgroups-user-groups">isMemberOfAnyOfGroups(user, groups)</a> to check whether the user is a member of any of the groups in the list.

-Refer the <a href="../conditional-auth-js-api-reference" target="_blank"> inbuilt functions </a> to get to know more existing functions.
+Refer the <a href="../conditional-auth-js-api-reference"> inbuilt functions </a> to get to know more existing functions.

 ```js
 var groupsToStepUp = ['admin', 'manager'];